Minimal flame-like emblem representing human authority, ethical judgment, and stewardship at the core of the CortexForge Oracle governance framework.

 • How outcomes remain explainable long after execution

-This doctrine applies to every system action, including:
+This applies to every system action, including:

 • automated classifications